contao/docs/docs/manual/system/settings.en.md

 If you do so, make sure to disable caching by e.g. setting `Cache-Control: no-store` on this response if `fbclid` is present as otherwise you are back to having thousands of cache entries in your cache proxy.
 {{% /notice %}}

-### `DATABASE_URL`

-The database connection information is stored as an environment variable called `DATABASE_URL`.
-It defines the database user name, database password, host name, port and database name that will be used by your Contao system.
-The format of this variable is the following: `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"`.
-It is used by default for the Doctrine configuration: `doctrine.dbal.url: '%env(DATABASE_URL)%'`.

-### `MAILER_DSN`

-The mailer connection information is stored as an environment variable called `MAILER_DSN`.
-It defines the transport to be used for sending emails, as well as the login credentials, host name and port for an SMTP server for example, if applicable.
-The format of this variable is the following: `MAILER_DSN=smtp://username:password@smtp.example.com:465?encryption=ssl`.
-See the [Symfony Swiftmailer Bundle Documentation][SymfonySwiftmailer] for more information.

-{{% notice note %}}
-The variable was previously called `MAILER_URL`.
-Since Contao 5.0 only `MAILER_DSN` will be supported.
-{{% /notice %}}

 ### `TRUSTED_PROXIES`